Erudika/para-cli/README.md

-    search "query" [--limit --page --sort] Searches the Para index for objects given a query string new-key                                Generates a new secret key and saves it to config.json new-jwt                                Generates a new JWT super token to be used for app authentication ping                                   Tests the connection to the Para server me                                     Returns the JSON for the currently authenticated user or app
+    search "query" [--limit --page --sort] Searches the Para index for objects given a query string new-key                                Generates a new secret key and saves it to config.json new-jwt                                Generates a new JWT super token to be used for app authentication new-app <name> --name --shared         Creates a new Para app.
+Only works if you have the keys for the "root" app ping                                   Tests the connection to the Para server me                                     Returns the JSON for the currently authenticated user or app